mnebes/emneb.dev/posts/02-generating-chord-progressions-in-fsharp.md

 - as collections of notes
 - as sort of "recipes" encoding how to construct the chord, knowing a starting point.

 Representing a chord as a collection of notes is straightforward.
-However, complications start once you want to operate further on the chords eg. add extensions, transpose to another key, make a minor into a major, etc. Thus, it is better, in the long run, to represent chords as relations between chord elements.
-Concretely, let's represent a chord as a set of intervals from its root i.e. its "main note".
+However, complications start once you want to operate further on the chords e.g. add extensions, transpose to another key, make a minor into a major, etc. Thus, it is better, in the long run, to represent chords as relations between chord elements.
+Concretely, let's represent a chord as a set of distances from its root i.e. its "main note".

-Intervals in music theory are names given to distances between notes.
-These distances are usually measured in semitones.
+These distances are called **intervals** and were also given names.
+They are usually measured in semitones.

 > Note: some intervals function under multiple names.
-The name is dependent on the way an interval was created i.e. was it naturally occurring in a scale or was some other interval increased or decreased and so a Minor Third can sometimes be called an Augmented Second.
-I've included them as this terminology is actively used by musicians.
+The name is dependent on the way an interval was created i.e. was it naturally occurring in a scale or was some other interval increased or decreased.
+That's why a Minor Third can sometimes be called an Augmented Second.
+I've included them as well as this terminology is actively used by musicians.

 ```fsharp
 type Interval =